 As a matter of fact, Psalms XXXVIII, 12-13 says this, "Those who seek my life lay their snares, those who seek my hurt speak of ruin, and meditate treachery all the day long," and not "Do not stay silent, for I come before you as a stranger and a traveler.
 Grant me some refreshment before I go away and am here no more," which comes from Psalm XXXIX:12-13.
 Given the reference to "laying snares" in the first passage, it is likely that this substitution is not a mistake, but a kind of test of the reader/translator's abilities.
 (Note well Debord's comment concerning the composition of Jean-Pierre Baudet's book on Chernobyl in his letter to Floriana Lebovici dated 3 October 1986: "But among so many other good citations in the exergue, it seems to me that one must slip in a parodic one.")
 In his translation of the "Summary Note," John McHale corrects Debord's original so that it reads "Psalm 39:12-13" (Panegyric: Volumes 1 & 2, p.
 177).

 (Written by Guy Debord.
 Published in Guy Debord, Panegyrique, Tome second, Librairie Artheme Fayard, September 1997.
 Translated from the French by NOT BORED!
-July 2007; corrected February and March 2009.
+July 2007; corrected February and March 2009, and March 2014.
 Footnotes by the translator.)